sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model-ll2.md

     - A collaborative shared workspace for model development.
     - A direct connection to all the data in your Autonomous Database that can scale to petabytes.
     - A platform for preparing data for model ingestion.
-    - A visual pallet to display data and ml results.
+    - A visual pallet to display data and machine learning results.
     - A shared platform where discussion, documentation, execution, and results are presented together.

 13. Finally, let's review some examples.
 Click the cloud menu and click **Examples**.
 You can also navigate to the **Home** dashboard and click **Examples** from the Quick Actions frame.